-From there, we head North to camp upon the most desirable of platforms in the swamp - Round Top.
-Upon arriving we will pitch our tents directly on the platform as we watch the sun set from a 360 degree view of Chase Prairie.
+By the time you're ready to get up and stretch, we will have reached camp at the most open of platforms in the swamp, Maul Hammock.
+Upon arriving we will pitch our tents directly on the platform as we watch the sun set from a 360 degree view of the Lake.
 Then settle in for one incredibly peaceful night under the stars, weather permitting of course!
 Bring your fishin' poles, cause here at this site the fishing is said to be superb!
-12 miles total.
-Coffee Bay day use shelter provides both a means to stretch the legs at around a half way point as well as a 'bathroom' break!

 For those who would like to participate, we will set up in a very quite place along the swamp and record our Trust The Trail Podcast with you as our guests.